node-red/node-red-nodes/io/ping/README.md

 `msg.error` will contain any error message if necessary.

-`msg.topic` contains the ip address of the target host.
+`msg.topic` contains the target host or ip address.

 There are 2 modes - `Timed` and `Triggered`.